 (1) where the parent of the child is deceased, a parent or grandparent of the deceased parent may file an action under this section;

-(3) when the child has, for a period of at least 12 consecutive months, resided with the grandparent or great-grandparent, excluding brief temporary absences of the child from the home, and is removed from the home by the parents, an action must be filed within six months after the removal of the child from the home.
+(2) when the child has, for a period of at least 12 consecutive months, resided with the grandparent or great-grandparent, excluding brief temporary absences of the child from the home, and is removed from the home by the parents, an action must be filed within six months after the removal of the child from the home or

-Before 2016, grandparents could seek partial cusotdy of their grandchildren when parents had been seperated for a period of six months.
-However, a recent Pennsylvania Supreme Court Decision D.P. v.
-G.J.P. overturned the six month seperation rule under the Pennsylvania statute.
-Now parents must have instituted proceedings to disovle their marriage in order for grandparents to have standing to seek parital custody or visitation.
-The majority opinion and concurring opinions in this case suggested that this area of the law in Pennsylvania will continue to evolve for some time.
+Before 2017, grandparents could seek partial custody of their grandchildren when parents had been separated for a period of six months.
+However, a recent Pennsylvania Supreme Court Decision overturned the six month separation rule under the Pennsylvania statute.
+Now parents must have instituted custody proceedings for grandparents to have standing to seek parital custody or visitation.

 It is not easy an easy task for grandparents to be awarded primary physical custody if the biological parents contest the award of custody to the grandparent.
 Attorney Vari has been successful in litigating cases in several Western Pennsylvania counties where grandparents have been awarded primary custody.
 On the other hand, Attorney Vari has also been successful in having grandparent primary custody cases dismissed when the grandparents did not meet the evidentiary requirements for the award of primary custody.